Instant (album)

-Instant is a double compact disc released in 1995by the Dutch experimental post-punk band The Ex.
+Instant is a double compact disc released in 1995 by the Dutch experimental post-punk band The Ex.
 The band recorded the album in conjunction with many guest musicians, notably members of Holland's Instant Composers Pool (ICP) for whom the album is partially named, the other part being that the Dutch term for "free improvisation" literally translates to "instant composition."